Zaporizhzhia International Airport: 2020 new terminal

 In 2016, the concept of a new terminal at the airport was presented.
 On 6 September 2017, the Government of Ukraine approved design estimates for the construction of a new passenger terminal.
-According to the documents, the construction should be completed within 24 months from the start date of construction, the total cost of all works, at the time of approval of the design and estimate documentation, amounted to 543 million UAH.
+According to the documents, the construction should be completed within 24 months from the start date of construction, the total cost of all works, at the time of approval of the design and estimate documentation, amounted to ₴543 million.
 Also, for the maintenance of the terminal, construction of a boiler house, a pumping station, a complex transformer substation, supply of power grids, sewage networks, water supply, heat and gas supply, communication systems, and rainwater drainage is planned.
 The construction of a new terminal should significantly increase the volume of passenger traffic and allow significant development of the transport infrastructure of the entire region.
-The executor of the work was the company "Altis-Construction", which won the tender with a proposal of 529 million 850 thousand UAH.
+The executor of the work was the company "Altis-Construction", which won the tender with a proposal of ₴529.85 million.

 On 14 December 2017, the construction of a new terminal began.
 Its area is 12,545 m2, the capacity should be 400 passengers per hour (250 on international lines and 150 on domestic ones).
 The start of the construction of a new airport terminal in Zaporizhzhia.

-On 14 December 2018, the airport was authorized to take a loan from state-owned banks amounting to 280 million UAH.
+On 14 December 2018, the airport was authorized to take a loan from state-owned banks amounting to ₴280 million.
 This money should be directed to construction work at the new airport terminal.
 An enterprise must return the sum at the expense of its own profit.
 The state of construction of the new terminal of the airport as of February 2019.
 At the end of 2018, a completely built terminal framework and work on the roof covering was completed.
 The work on the installation of glass panels are coming to the end.
 The laying of communications to the terminal building continues.
 The installation of escalators has begun.
 According to official data, on 17 December 2018, 50% of all construction works were completed.
 The terminal rated capacity will be 1 million passengers per year.

-On 13 May 2020, the new terminal was completed, but due to the worldwide COVID-19 pandemic, it was not yet opened.
-On 19 October 2020, the new terminal was opened for internal Flights.
+On 13 May 2020, the new terminal was completed, but due to the COVID-19 pandemic, it was not yet opened.
+On 19 October 2020, the terminal was opened for domestic flights.
 The first flight went to Kyiv operated by SkyUp Airlines.
 International flights were scheduled to begin on 20 October 2020.

-On 24 February 2022, Ukraine closed airspace to civilian flights due to Russian invasion of Ukraine.
+On 24 February 2022, Ukraine closed its airspace to civilian flights due to the Russian invasion of Ukraine.
+The airport came under attack several times from Russian forces during the course of the war.
+On 26 May 2024, the new terminal was destroyed in a Russian missile attack.

 Airlines and destinations

 The following airlines operate regular scheduled and charter services at the airport:

-As of 24 February 2022, all passenger flights have been suspended indefinitely.
+As of 24 February 2022, all passenger flights were suspended indefinitely.